House of Cards: Massive Weights in LLMs: Introduction

 In this paper, we first delve deeper into massive activations, providing two key observations.
-(1) The \textit{bos} token always has massive activations in the same feature dimensions and makes attention sinks, regardless of its position in the sequence.
+(1) The \textit{bos} token placed at the starting position always has massive activations in the same feature dimensions and makes attention sinks.
 This observation enables us to focus only on the feature dimensions, instead of both the sequence and feature dimensions, when addressing massive activations.
 Namely, a simplified and consistent analysis of massive activations can be achieved by using only the \textit{bos} token.
 (2) Massive activations originate in the intermediate state $\hat{h}^{inter}_{l}$ within an early layer $l$, before appearing in the hidden state $h_{l}$, as illustrated in Figure \ref{fig:intro}(a).
 Namely, massive activations triggered in $\hat{h}^{inter}_{l}$ are subsequently and continuously propagated through skip connections.
 This observation implies that the feed-forward network in layer $l$ plays a crucial role in LLMs.

 Next, we shift our focus from activations to the weights, relying on the fact that massive activations consistently appear in the same feature dimensions.
 In detail, we define the \emph{top-$k$ massive weights} as the rows of $\mW_{up}$ and $\mW_{gate}$ in the feed-forward network at layer $l$ that produce the top-$k$ magnitudes of the intermediate state $\hat{h}^{inter}_{l}$, as illustrated in Figure \ref{fig:intro}(a).
 It is important to note that massive weights, defined within a single layer $l$, account for a substantially small fraction compared to the model's total parameters.
 This holds true even when compared to the entire $\mW_{up}$ and $\mW_{gate}$.
 Nevertheless, massive weights are crucial factors that can completely influence the performance of LLMs.
 Figure \ref{fig:intro}(b) presents the generated responses of three models to the given user prompt: original model, top-5 massive weights attacked model, and other weights attacked model.
 Here, other weights represent all weights in $\mW_{up}$ and $\mW_{gate}$ at layer $l$ that do not belong to the top-5 massive weights, and an attack sets corresponding weights to zero.
 When the massive weights are attacked, the model becomes poor and repeats the user prompt.
 On the contrary, when other weights are attacked, the model does not entirely lose its generation capability, even though a much greater number of weights are set to zero in the same projection matrices.
 These observations imply that massive weights are dominantly learned during pre-training and highly related to the performance of LLMs.